SilentCicero/meteor-dapp-boilerplate/README.md

 ## <a name="favicons-and-touch-icons"></a> Favicons and Touch Icons

 Upload your image to http://realfavicongenerator.net/ and place the resulting images in `public/images/favicons`

+## <a name="private-network"></a> Private Network

+If you would like to test your dApp with a local private Ethereum node, a `test-genesis.json` file is provided in the `app` folder.
+This is an example command line to run your own private network:

+    $ geth --rpc --rpccorsdomain "*" --genesis test-genesis.json --networkid 1234 --mine --unlock 0

+## <a name="unit-testing"></a> Unit Testing

+All tests are stored in the `app/tests` directory.
+By default the [Mocha](https://mochajs.org/) testing framework is not installed, but some example tests are provided with this boilerplate.
+In order to activate Mocha/Velocity you must edit `app/.meteor/packages` and uncomment `#mike:mocha` to `mike:mocha`.
+A testing button will appear on the top right hand corner of your dApp.
+Remember to remove the mocha package for deployment and production.

+Add Mocha/Velocity

+    $ meteor add mike:mocha

+Remove Mocha/Velocity

+    $ meteor remove mike:mocha

+Please refer to this page for more on unit testing in Meteor: https://velocity.readme.io/

 ## <a name="license"></a> License